erizosamurai/erizosamurai/README.md

 I love learning from the community and look forward to actively contributing to meaningful projects.

-I'm currently working on a semantic-search based CLI tool for images.
+I'm currently working on creating an interesting datasets.

 ---